25.6 MB (1.6 MB compressed)

 T-lymphocyte.
-Coloured Transmission Electron Micrograph (TEM) of a section through a T-lympho- cyte white blood cell.
-At centre, the large dark nucleus is seen with yellow chromatin.
-The rough surface consists of microvilli-projections.
-Organelles are seen in the cell cytoplasm (light blue).
+Coloured transmission electron micrograph (TEM) of a section through a T-lympho- cyte white blood cell.
+At centre, the large nucleus is seen (brown) with chromatin (yellow).
+Characteristic of normal T-lymphocytes are long microvilli which project from the cell surface.
+Mitochondria (brown) are seen in the cell cytoplasm (orange).
 T-lymphocytes are cells of the human immune system, produced in bone marrow and which mature in the thymus gland.
-There are three major types of white blood cells: granulocytes, lymphocytes and monocytes, which protect the body against invasion by foreign substances.
-T-cells are attacked by the HIV virus which causes AIDS.
-Magnification: x8000 at 6x7cm size.
+They help to protect the body against invasion by bacteria, viruses and other foreign substances.
+T-cells are attacked by the human immunodeficiency virus (HIV) which causes AIDS.

 Model release not required.
 Property release not required.